-Your Baby is now growing faster, getting bigger and stronger.
+Your Child is now growing faster, getting bigger and stronger.

 With your enlarging uterus exerting pressure on your lungs, you may experience shortness of breath.

 Your Child’s development

-The muscles and lungs keep maturing, and Your Baby now weighs about 1.35kg and measures about 38 cm in height — the size of a guava.
+The muscles and lungs keep maturing, and Your Child now weighs about 1.35kg and measures about 38 cm in height — the size of a guava.

-Getting stronger: Your Baby is much more active in kicking and stretching, and you may be feeling jabs and pokes from the little elbows and knees.
+Getting stronger: Your Child is much more active in kicking and stretching, and you may be feeling jabs and pokes from the little elbows and knees.
 The movements are probably getting more vigorous and less erratic than before.

 White fat: The amount of fat is rapidly increasing, especially white fat, which is increasing to approximately 3.5% of the body weight this week.
-In just 12 weeks, Your Baby ’s body will contain around 16% of such fat.
+In just 12 weeks, Your Child’s body will contain around 16% of such fat.
 White fat has many purposes: It provides the largest energy reserve in the body.
 It’s a thermal insulator and cushion for the internal organs, as well as serve as cushions during external interactions with our environment.
 The fat accumulates under the skin and smoothes out wrinkles.

 Your growing baby and the increased level of progesterone can cause shortness of breath.
 Normally, it’s nothing to be concerned about, unless it’s severe and you experience pain.
 In this case, consult your doctor.